alis-exchange/playground-GO/README.md

 1. Open up the terminal (Mac: `⌘ + j`, Windows: `ctrl + j` ) and ensure that you are in the `playground-GO` directory.

-If executing this example on Gitpod, run the following command from the terminal:
+If executing this example on Gitpod, run the following command from the terminal if you are not in the `playground-GO` directory:

 ```bash
 $ cd playground-GO